-We assumed since there were so many people posted photos that it was going to be an easy or even a moderate hike, but it burned all the way up.
+We assumed since there were so many people who posted photos that it was going to be an easy or even a moderate hike, but it burned all the way up.

-Roughly half way up, you’ll see a lone oak tree.
+Roughly halfway up, you’ll see a lone oak tree.
 It’s a great shaded spot (one of very few) to catch a quick breath.
 At the fork in the trail, you take a right to stay on Mt Woodson Trail.
 The left trail is the Blue Sky / Lake Poway trail that continues around the lake.
-Overall, it’s a well marked route to the Mount Woodson summit.
+Overall, it’s a well-marked route to the Mount Woodson summit.

 Once you see the cell towers, the end is in sight!

 Just before the road is paved, you will find a crowd gathered, and Potato Chip Rock will be on your left.
 This part felt like we were waiting in line in front of a tourist trap.
 Every time people mentioned this hike, they described as a scary ledge with huge drop offs, but it was nothing more than a perspective shot.

 Lookie!
 You can see the peak of Iron Mountain, another hike we did. :)

-The Honest Review + Final Thoughts
+The Honest Review + Final THoughts

 We enjoyed the hike up, which was quite the workout.
 The boulders kept the landscape interesting, and we especially loved the views of the lake.
 Unfortunately, Potato Chip Rock itself was overrated.
 We were there on a Monday morning, and there were 10 people ahead of us in line.
 I can’t imagine how crowded it gets on weekends.

-Tips for the Potato Chip Rock Hike
+Tips for the Potato Chip ROck Hike

 - This hike took us a total of 5 hours.
 We spent 2.5 hours hiking up, 1 hour at the top, and 1.5 hours back down.
 We were running 2 cameras for video and using one for photos, so it took us a lot longer than we expected,